aalopez76/LaFerme-MDM/README.md

 - Coordinating with each **business unit** to ensure data **consistency and traceability**
 - Implementing tools that support **data-driven decision-making** across all key roles in the organization

+## Diagnostic Phase

+The diagnostic phase constitutes the foundation of the project, enabling a structured evaluation of the current state of data capture, handling, and usage within the company.

+The company's operations rely heavily on recorded information such as raw material batches, production batches, quality control records, and customer orders, among others.
+This phase aims to understand and document the following:

+- Information that is generated and recorded
+- Types of storage formats currently in use
+- Information flow between operational areas (Production → Quality → Sales → Distribution)
+- Data used in decision-making processes
+- Existing issues (e.g., lack of standardization, duplication, delays, or data loss)
+- Identification of key elements (batch codes, customers, product formats)
+- Level of standardization currently applied